friendlyted/mvnsh/README.md

 </settings>
 ```

-After that, you can execute pluginc with foloowing instruction:
+After that, you can execute plugin with following instruction:

 ```
 mvn mvnsh:exec -Dexec.artifact=pro.friendlyted/mvnsh-scripts/1.0-SNAPSHOT/bat/bat.one.bat_one